Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives

-Some recent results demonstrating a qubit in an industry-standard CMOS platform~\cite{Maurand2016} may shed some light on how to achieve this goal and could trigger a transition from lab-based demonstrations to spin qubits manufactured at scale, see Fig.~\ref{Fig1}(c).
-In this Article, we focus on the scaling prospects of quantum computing systems based on CMOS technology, discuss the state-of-the-art, highlight development challenges and provide our own personal perspectives to tackle them.
-The rest of the paper is structured as follows.
-In Sec.~\ref{QPU}, we discuss the concept of Quantum Processing Unit and explain the different elements that may constitute it.
-After, we examine the challenges at the Quantum Layer, Sec.~\ref{SoA}, and the common challenges when designing classical CMOS circuits at cryogenic temperatures, Sec.~\ref{lowTCMOS}, that affect both the Quantum-Classical Interface, Sec.~\ref{QCint}, and the Classical Layer, Sec.~\ref{Classical}.
-We discuss the functional assembly of the layers into an Architecture, section~\ref{architecture}, and finally, in Sec.~\ref{sec:Large}, we present our conclusions.
+In this Review, we explore the scaling prospects of quantum computing systems based on CMOS technology.
+We first consider the concept of a quantum computing system and its different elements.
+We then examine the challenges at the quantum layer and the challenges involved when designing classical CMOS circuits at cryogenic temperatures, which affect both the quantum–classical interface and the classical layer.
+Finally, we consider the functional assembly of the layers into a system architecture.